About Me

 In July 2023 I started my postdoc in the Applied Cryptography group at ETH Zurich under the guidance of Prof. Kenneth Paterson.
 I am currently working on projects relating to encrypted databases, authenticated data structures, private information retrieval, and private set intersection.
 My work is funded by the CYD Distinguished Postdoctoral Fellowship.

+I obtained my Ph.D. from the University of Chicago in 2023.
+I was fortunate to be advised by Prof. Roberto Tamassia at Brown University and by Prof. Ben Zhao at UChicago.
+I am also interested in the interplay between privacy technology and the European Union’s GDPR.
+I was previously a part of the Bridging Privacy Definitions working group, where we co-developed computer science and legal definitions to close the gap between the two fields.
 In the summer and fall semester of 2022, I interned in the Blockchain group at IBM Zurich.
 Prior to this, I received my M.A. in Computer Science from UChicago under the guidance of Prof. David Cash and I received my B.A. in mathematics from Rutgers University.